 We provide a high quality, great value translation service in Bahrain and always ensure your translation will only be done by translators with proven experience in the subject matter of your original document.
 We'll supply your translated documents back to you in the same format you gave it to us in.
 This means you'll have a professional translation you can use straight away without any additional cost or time added to the project.

 All of our Bahrain translation processes and systems are certified to EN15038, the highest global standard for the translation industry.
 We are members of the Association of Language Companies and TAUS (The European association for language data technology).
 Our linguists are highly skilled within the translation industry and our systems of in-house testing and validation ensure clients get the highest quality translation.
-We can provide certified translations for almost any country including legal and immigration certified translations.
+We can provide certified translations for almost any country including legal certified translations.

 We can provide, amongst many others, legal, technical, website, medical, business, marketing, certified, financial and personal translation services, in addition to translations for the public sector and certificates.
 Our professional translation services stretch across a host of varied requirements, so we are ready to serve you.

 Our document translation services are performed by over 4,000 professional, highly experienced translators working for us on a global scale, who are proficient in localising translations and translating into their mother tongue.
-We are therefore superbly well-placed to offer accurate, affordable and professional document translation services to our clients.
+We are therefore able to offer accurate, affordable and professional document translation services to our clients.

 In Bahrain and need your translation in a hurry?
 We can provide rapid turnaround translations, even on very large documents using our Transl8 collaborative translation portal.
-On average translators can get through 3,000-4,000 words per day, using Transl8 translators can get up to 6,000-7,000 words per day and multiple translators can work on larger documents concurrently making it possible to get even very large documents translated with a couple of days.
+On average translators can get through 3,000-4,000 words per day, using Transl8 translators can get up to 6,000-7,000 words per day and multiple translators can work on larger documents concurrently making it possible to get even very large documents translated with in a couple of days.